KormexGit/GM-Animate/README.md

 ### Features:
 - Play multiple sprite animations on one object
 - Check if an animation has finished or is on a specified frame
-- Animation queue to run animations in sequence
+- Animation queue to automatically play animations one after another
+- Pause or unpause all animations in the game at once
 - Effects!
   - Squash and strech with animation curves.
 Use an included curve or make your own!
   - Shake.
 Like a screen shake, but just for one sprite.
   - Hitstop.
 Stop an animation for a specified number of frames.

 ### Planned features for the future:
-- Animation events
 - Attachment point editor
 - Functions to automatically keep animations attached to eachother at the chosen points/angles